pytorch/serve/model-archiver/README.md

 ### Handler

 Handler can be TorchServe's inbuilt handler name or path to a py file to handle custom TorchServe inference logic.
-Some examples of supported handlers
+TorchServe supports the following handlers out of box:
 1. `image_classifier`
 2. `object_detector`
 3. `text_classifier`